AlonsoLobato/recipes_RestAPI/README.md

 # Cooking recipes API with NodeJS and ExpressJS

 REST API server that provides access to cooking recipes.
-Give access to three resources: Recipes, Users and Comments.Built with Node.JS, using Express for HTTP and route handling and Nginx as reverse proxy.
+Give access to three resources: Recipes, Users and Comments.
+Built with Node.JS, using Express for HTTP and route handling and Nginx as reverse proxy.
 Uses MongoDB as the database and is deployed in an AWS EC2 instance.

 ## Project Structure
 - src